The 20 Best Hajdu-Cheney Syndrome Doctors in China

 Shanghai, CN

-Jianqing Ding practices in Shanghai, China.
+Jianqing Ding practices practicing medicine in Shanghai, China.
 Ding is rated as an Experienced expert by MediFind in the treatment of Hajdu-Cheney Syndrome.
-Their top areas of expertise are Movement Disorders, Parkinson's Disease, Hajdu-Cheney Syndrome, Hereditary Sensory and Autonomic Neuropathy Type 2, and Deep Brain Stimulation.
+They are also highly rated in 1 other condition, according to our data.
+Their clinical expertise encompasses Movement Disorders, Parkinson's Disease, Hereditary Sensory and Autonomic Neuropathy Type 2, Hajdu-Cheney Syndrome, and Deep Brain Stimulation.

 Experienced in Hajdu-Cheney Syndrome